CaDil91/RecipeTracker/README.md

 - RecipeForm integration with both pickers - 31 tests passing
 - **Total: 69 tests passing across all components**

-#### 🔄 Story 8: RecipeDetailScreen - VIEW Mode
+#### ✅ Story 8: RecipeDetailScreen - VIEW Mode
 **User Story:** As a user, I want to tap a recipe card and see all recipe details in a beautiful, read-only view.

-**Features:** (Not Started)
+**Features:** (Completed October 15, 2025)
-- RecipeDetailScreen structure with mode state
+- RecipeDetailScreen structure with mode state (view/edit/create)
-- VIEW mode with Material Design 3 styling
+- VIEW mode with Material Design 3 styling (read-only display)
+- TanStack Query integration for data fetching by ID
-- Navigation from RecipeListScreen
+- Navigation from RecipeListScreen (tap recipe card)
 - Display all fields including category and image
+- Loading and error states with accessibility support
+- Scrollable content with responsive layout
+- Back navigation with IconButton
+- **Unit Tests: 26/26 passing**
+- **Integration Tests: 13/13 passing**
+- **Total: 39 tests passing with comprehensive coverage**

 #### 🔄 Story 9: RecipeDetailScreen - CREATE Mode
 **User Story:** As a user, I want to create new recipes with all fields through an intuitive form.